Follow CEPF Med:

 - We received 14 LOIs in response to our call for proposals 16 (Algeria, closed 26 February 2021).
 Please find the expected timeline for the application/review process here (English and French, PDF, 981 KB)

 - We received 60 LOIs in response to our call for proposals 17 (Balkans, closed 26 February 2021).
 Please find the revised and updated timeline for the application/review process here (English, PDF, 947 KB)

 - We received 11 LOIs in response to our call for proposals 18 (Lebanon, closed on 12 March 2021).
 Please find the expected timeline for the application/review process here (English and French, PDF, 979 KB)

 Sign up to the CEPF Med quarterly newsletter

 *The Critical Ecosystem Partnership Fund (CEPF) is a joint initiative of l’Agence Française de Développement, Conservation International, the European Union, the Global Environment Facility, the Government of Japan, and the World Bank.
 Additional small grant funding to the Balkans sub-region has been provided by the MAVA Foundation.
 A fundamental goal is to ensure civil society is engaged in biodiversity conservation.

 CEPF is more than just a funding provider

-A dedicated Regional Implementation Team (RIT) (expert officers on the ground) guides funding to the most important areas and to even the smallest of organisations, helps build civil society in the region, and shares learned lessons and best practices.
-In the Mediterranean Basin Biodiversity Hotspot, the RIT is entrusted to BirdLife International, including its Middle East office and the BirdLife Partners DOPPS/BirdLife Slovenia and LPO/BirdLife France.
+A dedicated Regional Implementation Team (RIT) (expert officers on the ground) guide funding to the most important areas and to even the smallest of organisations; building civil society capacities, improving conservation outcomes, strengthening networks and sharing best practices.
+In the Mediterranean Basin Biodiversity Hotspot, the RIT is entrusted to BirdLife International and its Partners: LPO (BirdLife France), DOPPS (BirdLife Slovenia) and BPSSS (BirdLife Serbia).